utah-cs3550-fa25/assignments/hw4.md

 Phase 2: The edit page
 ----------------------

-In this phase, you will make the edit page work.
-Go through the `edit.html` template, and replace most recipe fields with input elements.
-Specifically, add input elements for:
+In this phase, you will finish the `edit.html` template HTML and CSS.
+Replace the recipe fields in `edit.html` with input elements.
+Specifically, add elements for:

+- The recipe title.
+This should be a one-line text input.
 - The prep time, cook time, total time, and servings.
 All four should be number fields; the total time field should be read only.
 - The recipe description.
 This should be a multi-line text input with